tovaperlman/ITU_Project/itu-project/docs/model.md

 The model we need to train is a regression model as we are attempting to predict a number between 0 and 1 of internet connectivity.
 A result or prediction of 0 means that of the households surveyed (about 11), no households in the enumeration area stated that they had access to internet.
 A result or prediction of 1 means that every household surveyed in the enumeration area had access to internet.
 Most responses fell on a scale between 0 and 1, indicating that some but not all families had internet access.
 Later on, we attempted to turn this into a classification problem to check our work but it did not provide any higher accuracy.

+## Training Set EDA
+We also did some Exploratory Data Analysis once our training dataset was created.
+[Click Here](scripts/testing.html) for the full notebook of explanatory visualizations.
+[Click here](scripts/testing.ipynb) for the Jupyter Notebook .ipynb file.

 ## Mlflow Set-up (Optional)

 In order to track our models, we set up autologging in mlflow.
 [Mlflow](https://www.mlflow.org/docs/latest/index.html) is an exciting and experimental way of logging models.
 We set up our model training so that our python script for each model would create a new experiment for each run, it would log each of our model parameters when we did hyperparameter tuning and then log the best parameter at the top.
 In this way we were able to compare the various parameters logged in each run to determine how to change the grid space of the hyperparameters.
 We also were then able to compare models to each other.
 Within mlflow, we also logged the predictors for each run and the requirements for packages and dependencies to run.
 Each run also logs the best model as an artifact, so one can easily take the model and apply it to new data.
 We are including both the best model logged, as well as each run, here in order to make this as reproducible as possible.
 Below you can see a screenshot of a mlflow which logs our best runs, with our best hyperparameters and using our custom metric for evaluation.
 On the side, you can also see the list of other experiments we ran with different models.